 Inbreeding of not-too closely related cats is preferred by professional breeding bodies over full-blooded mating.
 As described in the GCCF Breeding Policy, breeding half-siblings produce kittens that conform to a particular breed’s integrity and physical and genetic characteristics.

 What Happens If Cats from The Same Litter Mate?

 Similar Physical Traits

 This could be the size of their legs, the absence or presence of more fur, or the shape of their skull.
 For cat breeders, this allows them to achieve the best prices when selling cats.

 Similar Personality Traits

 It’s not just physical characteristics that an inbred cat will inherit.
 There are likely to be personality traits, too.
 This is why mating cats from the same litter is done so often by cat breeders – they can shape the temperament that the litter is born with.

 Mate with Caution

 According to Scientific Reports, 64.9% of Persian cats studied recorded at least one disorder.
 As Persians are one of the most inbred breeds, this high statistic begs the question: ‘is it safe for cats from the same litter to mate?’

 There’s the morality of the practice to consider, too.
 Inbreeding isn’t socially acceptable to humans, so many critics have issues with manipulating nature to achieve the desired result.

 Inbred Cat Symptoms

 Inbreeding occurs when closely related cats mate.
 This includes brother and sister, father and daughter, mother and son, and half-siblings.

-Cat breeders often use inbreeding as a way to predict how their kittens will look – particularly in pedigree cat breeds.
+Cat breeders often use inbreeding as a way to predict how their kittens will look, particularly pedigree breeds.
 Inbreeding helps breeders to keep track of their cats’ prestigious bloodlines while fixing what are seen as bad traits.
 They can also promise certain characteristics to buyers who are looking for something specific in a feline.

 However, inbreeding is not without its problems.
-Not only is it seen as ethically and morally wrong, but cats born through inbreeding can suffer from an array of various health issues.
+Not only is it seen as ethically and morally wrong, but cats born through inbreeding can experience various health issues.